dokku/dokku-pushpin/README.md

 dokku pushpin:app-links <app>
 ```

-List all pushpin services that are linked to the 'playground' app.
+List all pushpin services that are linked to the `playground` app.

 ```shell
 dokku pushpin:app-links playground